Revocable Deposit Agreement

 What about the Issuer?

-These Deposit Agreements are issued by Christian Stewardship Services, a charity registered with Canada Revenue Agency (formerly Revenue Canada and CCRA) under BN# 10692 0309.
+These Deposit Agreements are issued by Christian Stewardship Services, a charity registered with Canada Revenue Agency under BN# 10692 0309.
 CSS was established in 1976 as a federal non-share corporation.
-It acts on behalf of some 40 charitable causes including the Christian School Foundation.
+It acts on behalf of some 40 partnering charities and non- profits, including the Christian School Foundation.

 Are there any fees for this service?

-Yes, CSS normally charges a 1% per annum management fee on all Deposit Agreements.
-We feel this is a very reasonable fee considering the historical rate of return relative to the liquidity of the funds invested.
+Yes, CSS deducts a 1% per annum administration contribution from all Deposit Agreements.
+We consider this a reasonable assessment considering the historical rate of return relative to the liquidity of the funds invested.